GaryAsher/challenge-run-site/.docs/REMINDERS.md

 - [ ] Update logic to require character selection for Hades 2.
 This needs to be category specific, as it is not relevant for Chaos Trials.
 - [ ] Update the order of the form to mirror the payload.
 - [ ] Produce "error message" if user-id does not exist.
-- [ ] Show Video name when put into URL?
 - [ ] Update Date Completed format to be YYYY/MM/DD
 - [ ] Update Run Time to say the primary_timing_method.
 - [ ] Add placeholder next to Run Time that is secondary_timing_method.